mpetersen/flickr-angular-auth-example/README.md

 - How to use the Servlet 3.0 API
 - How to use Jackson for JSON parsing
 - How to use Scribe for OAuth authentication

+### Implementation details

+#### Backend: Java

+On the server side, the example is written in Java.
+It uses the Jetty server and the Servlet 3.0 API.
+It also uses Jackson for JSON parsing and Scribe for OAuth authentication.
+The main classes are:

+- *Servlet: Three servlet classes for authentication, validation (of OAuth) and providing photo data.
+- Flickr*: The classes used to interact with the Flickr web services.

+#### Frontend: JavaScript

+The client is a simple JavaScript client using AngularJS.
+The libraries are provided through Maven webjars.

+- index.html: The main page.
+- js/app.js: The actual "business logic", displaying photos.
+- js/flickrAuth.js: The implementation of authentication handling.
+This is actually reusable and could be even used in other applications.
+- partials/photos.html: The template showing the photos from Flickr.